Guatemalan Chocolate Cupcakes

 - Cool to room temperature in the tins.
 Run a thin, sharp knife around the sides of the muffin cups to loosen the cupcakes, and carefully lift out.
 Place the cupcakes on a work surface.

 - Gradually add confectioners’ sugar; beat until smooth.
+Add the vanilla and mix until well incorporated.

 - If too thick to spread, beat in one by one the milk tablespoons, checking the consistency after adding each one.